iSuslov/reactive-query/README.md

 <a name="ReactiveQuery+whatIfAsQueryParam"></a>
 ### reactiveQuery.whatIfAsQueryParam([customData]) ⇒ <code>[QueryParamObject](#QueryParamObject)</code>
-Provides modified controller data based on customData.
-If no customData provided or null, returns current data as {QueryParamObject}.
+Provides merged data based on the customData.
+Ignores invalid data (if isValid callback is defined for the key) If no customData provided or null, returns current data as {QueryParamObject}.

 **Kind**: instance method of <code>[ReactiveQuery](#ReactiveQuery)</code>